 If you’re involved in commissioning video productions to promote your business, train staff, and to communicate internally, this will be useful.
 Here’s what I consider to be the most important video production trends for 2016 that will help you use video more effectively:

 In the old days, clients would usually commission a single, capture-all video that they’d use for multiple purposes: Promotion, Recruitment, and Education.
 We’re now seeing our clients increase the value they get from video production by commissioning a number of shorter, targeted videos within the same project.
 For example, a promotional video project is now starting to look more like this:

-a 3 minute promotional video
+- a 3 minute promotional video

-a 1.5 minute case study video featuring an interview from the 3 minute video
+- a 1.5 minute case study video featuring an interview from the 3 minute video

-a 1 minute highlights version to appear on the home page of a website
+- a 1 minute highlights version to appear on the home page of a website

 The benefit of this strategy is that when videos are more focused and targeted, their impact is increased.
 Videos are more powerful when they have 1 main aim rather than trying to cover multiple aims.
 And they’re also more powerful when part of a series, with each video supporting and reinforcing the others.
 This approach also helps maximise value because you get a number of pieces of content for the same investment as one.
 This trend will continue, and this series, or episodic approach to video production will replace the old one-off approach.

 Another way of dramatically improving your return on investment in video is to have a clearly thought out distribution strategy:

 – How will you get your video in front of your target audience?

-Increased sophistication and production values Audiences continue to become more sophisticated and visually literate.
+Audiences continue to become more sophisticated and visually literate.
 They expect your videos to be as professional and impressive as your other marketing material like your corporate identity, website, brochure etc. As video production tools become increasingly democratised, what will make your videos stand out and have a strong impact is high quality, professional work.
 Mediocre work will increasingly be punished by audiences with short attention spans.

 Advertisers will continue the trend of allocating a larger share of budget from TV advertising to internet video.
 TV audience are shrinking, people are skipping ads, and TV audiences are simply too broad.
 Internet video audiences are more targeted, so it’s easier to speak to specific groups of people.

 I think you’ll agree that video is only going to become a more important feature of Sales, Marketing and Communication strategy for business.
 I hope you’ve found this helpful.
 Let me know if you have questions or comments 🙂

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
-Ryan founded Dream Engine in 2001, and specializes in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience by using video.
+Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience more effectively by using video.